buildit/fabricator-pipeline/README.md

 where 'project_root_dir' is the directory where you checked this source out to.

-Then edit the root Terragrunt configuration file named 'terraform.tfvars' and change the following values:
+If you want to setup your own pipeline, then edit the root Terragrunt configuration file named 'terraform.tfvars' and change the following values:

 * bucket - This value needs to be globally unique name.
+  * Default: rig.fabricator-pipeline.us-west-2
 * region - Even though the S3 buckets are global and not regional specific, you still have to supply a AWS region.
 Weird I know.
+  * Default: us-west-2
 * dynamodb_table - A unique table name that will be used to store the lock when making changes to remote state.
+  * Default: fabricator-pipeline-lock-file.
-* profile - A local AWS CLI profile name in the AWS credentials file.
+* profile - A local AWS CLI profile name in your AWS credentials file.

-The current values for the above a sure not to be unique nor correct, so please make sure to change them all.
+  * Default: fabricator-pipeline

 ### 1.2 Setup S3 Bucket to Store Remote State
 ```